How To Put Your WordPress Site In Maintenance Mode

 - Developed to be as compact as possible

 For more details, go here: Maintenance Mode Plugin

 Additional WordPress Maintenance Mode Plugins

-You can search for more maintenance mode plugins inside your WordPress dashboard (Plugins > Add New) or the WordPress Plugin Repository …
+You can search for more maintenance mode plugins inside your WordPress dashboard (Plugins > Add New) or the WordPress Free Plugin Directory …

 (WordPress Plugin Search – Maintenance Mode)

 Search the WordPress Free Plugin Directory for more maintenance mode plugins below:

 Congratulations!
 Now you know how to add an ‘under construction’ page to your site or put your WordPress site or blog in maintenance mode without having to touch code or modify files on your web server.

 "I was absolutely amazed at the scope and breadth of these tutorials!
 The most in-depth training I have ever received on any subject!" - Myke O'Neill, DailyGreenPost.com